ABOUT TALKING CHANGES

 Talking Changes offers psychological interventions that include talking therapies and supported self-help programmes.

-- Step 2a Telephone Guided Self Help
+- Step 2a Telephone Guided Self Help (TGSH)

-- Step 2a Psycho-Education Groups
+- Step 2a Depression and Anxiety groups

 - Step 2b Face to Face Guided Self Help